The Definitive Guide To Strength Training At Home – Chapter 1

 - Some way to bench (power rack or bench)

 - Deadlift platform or a place to pull

 - Adjustable dumbbells or some sort of dumbbells for accessory work

 Weight Training At Home Concepts

 First, if you are training at home you do may or may not have some limitations with spotters etc. I trained for years solo (no spotters) and still do the majority of my training by myself.
-There are definitely times that having someone spot you gives added confidence but aside from that you SHOULD be able to muster up enough intrinsic motivation to make progress.
+There are definitely times that having someone spot you give added confidence but aside from that, you SHOULD be able to muster up enough intrinsic motivation to make progress.
 If you will be training solo, the use of spotter arms will be a necessity as well as a way to record video.
 This is the only way to gauge form and progress by yourself.
 You don’t need to plaster every video of yourself online, but it definitely helps to review form and technique between sets.

 The overload principle

-In order to make progress the biggest concept that needs to be understood is the overload principle.
+In order to make progress, the biggest concept that needs to be understood is the overload principle.
 You must continuously improve from training session to training session.
 This doesn’t necessarily mean that you need to add weight to the bar.
 Some easy ways to make continuous progress are:

 - Adding weight to the bar